OM System OM-5 Mark II Review

 The OM-5 Mark II retains the compact proportions of the OM System OM-5 but adds a slightly larger grip that’s designed to improve comfort, especially with longer lenses.

 The camera weighs just 418g with a battery and memory card, making it ideal for travel.
+It feels pleasantly solid and well-made.

-The IP53-certified body is dust, splash and freezeproof to -10°C, which adds reassurance for outdoor shooting in unpredictable weather.
 In addition, the new Night Vision mode improves visibility when composing in low light, while the USB-C port allows for in-camera charging or powering the camera from a portable battery.

 The CP button on the top of the OM System OM-5 II gives a quick route to its Computational Photography features.